KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 }
 ```

 This method still makes use of the `getItemViewType` method you created earlier.
-Depending of the view type at any position on the list, the `bind` method of the corresponding ViewHolder is called.
+Depending on the view type at any position on the list, the `bind` method of the corresponding ViewHolder is called.

 Finally, add these two methods in the `ToDoListAdapter`: